 MassMutual helps enhance the quality of life across our communities by supporting efforts within our focus areas of education and career pathways, economic development and community vitality.
 We do this through grant making and various collaborative efforts.

-MassMutual concentrates its charitable contributions, for the most part, in its home office communities of Enfield, CT and Springfield, MA.
-To be considered, all applicants must show proof of tax-exempt, non-profit status.
+MassMutual concentrates its charitable contributions in its home office communities of Enfield, CT and Springfield, MA.
+To be considered, all applicants must show proof of tax-exempt, nonprofit status.
 The MassMutual Contributions Review Committee periodically assesses community needs and sets priorities for the program.

 In-Kind Donation Request Online Application.

-For the past three years, MassMutual has donated more than $7 million annually through its local and national programs.
+In 2013, MassMutual has donated nearly $8 million annually through its local and national programs.

 We continue to make education a priority, by providing for educational expenses following the loss of a parent through our unique LifeBridgeSM Free Life Insurance Program, as well as through our Career Pathways programs which provide students with 21st century skills and development opportunities to prepare them as our future workforce.